matootie/serverless/README.md

 ### Goals

-- Custom domain name for API Gateway API.
+- Custom domain name for the API.
+- Configurable warmup to keep the Lambda warm.